openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

     [template variables supported by Spring.](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html#oauth2Client-auth-code-redirect-uri)

+### Component Environment Variables

+- `OIDC_JWT_ISSUER_URI` or `OIDC_ISSUER_URI`: URI for the OIDC provider that will be used to authenticate REST clients.
+The OIDC configuration endpoint must exist at the value of this environment variable with `/.well-known/openid-configuration` appended.
+If both environment variables are provided, `OIDC_JWT_ISSUER_URI` will be used.
+- `WFM_USER`: The client ID that the component service will use when registering the component with Workflow Manager.
+- `WFM_PASSWORD`: The client secret that the component service will use when registering the component with Workflow Manager.

 ## Example with Keycloak

 The following example explains how to test Workflow Manager with Keycloak as the OIDC provider.